FAQs About Auto Insurance

 Under certain conditions your automobile policy may provide coverage while using a rental vehicle.
 However, contact your agent for specifics.

-Yes, as long as you notify the insurance company within 30 days after acquiring a new vehicle.
+Yes, as long as you already have an existing automobile insurance policy and you notify your insurance company within 30 days after acquiring a new vehicle.
 Additional vehicles will have the broadest coverage of any vehicle listed on your policy.
 Replacement vehicles will have the same coverage as the vehicle it replaced.
-If you do not notify the company within 30 days, there will be no automatic coverage.
+If you do not notify your automobile insurance company within 30 days, there will be no automatic coverage.

 No, the automobile policy contract does not cover for liability arising out of the ownership or operation of a vehicle while it is being used as a public livery or conveyance.
 This includes but is not limited to any period of time that insured is logged into a TNC as a driver, whether or not a passenger is occupying the vehicle.